 “Sound the bugles Rumpsey, Dumpsey, Colonel Johnson killed Tecumseh”

-Julia Chinn died in 1833 during a cholera epidemic, still legally enslaved, and Johnson began physical relationships with other enslaved women.
+Julia Chinn died in 1833 during a cholera epidemic while still legally enslaved, and Johnson began physical relationships with other enslaved women.
 These encounters seemed much more characteristic of most interactions forced on enslaved women by enslavers, and Johnson eventually sold these women and their children.
-All these situations combined made Johnson an incredibly well known, but controversial man.
+All of these circumstances combined to make Johnson a well-known but divisive figure.

 In this interview conducted in 2021 we sit down with historian Dr. Amrita Myers about Julia Chinn and Richard Johnson, the subjects of her forthcoming book.

 After the War of 1812, Andrew Jackson became president, William Henry Harrison was running for president, and Richard Johnson was feeling the same ambition.
-He wanted to be a candidate for the vice-presidency in 1832, but Martin Van Buren was favored for the position.
+He wanted to be a candidate for the vice presidency in 1832, but Martin Van Buren was favored for the position.
 He then became a candidate for president in 1836.
 He was a favorite of westerners, those in favor of hard money, and the urban working class, but as the election grew near, it was clear the party supported Martin Van Buren.
 The choice of a running mate became a more contentious matter.
 Johnson’s military background supported him, and Jackson favored him.
 His racial scandals worked against him as he was losing southern votes.
 Many were questioning how killing a man, in and of itself, qualified someone for elected office.
-Regardless of these obstacles, Johnson was able to secure 178 delegates at the convention and became the vice-presidential nominee.
+Regardless of these obstacles, at the convention, Johnson was able to secure the 178 delegates and became the vice-presidential nominee.